nectar-cs/wiz/docs/operations.md

 ## Preflight Check Predicates

 Preflight checks are validations performed before an operations starts.
-Their purpose is to assure the user that the system is in the required state for this operation to be carried out.
+Their purpose is to assure the user that the application is in the required state for this operation to be carried out.